Sustain / Real Bread Campaign / About

 2) No person shall sell or advertise for sale any bread in contravention of this regulation.

-i.e. you can only use the word 'wholemeal' in the name and/or any reference to a loaf if the only flour used in it is wholemeal.
+This means that you can only use the word 'wholemeal' in the name and/or any reference to a product if the all of the flour in it is wholemeal.

-Should you spot a loaf with other flour (e.g. half white, half wholemeal) named or marketed using the word 'wholemeal', it could be in breach of the regulations.
-Should you wish to take action, please contact your local trading stanadards office - and please let us know how you get on.
+Should you spot a loaf with other flour (e.g. half white, half wholemeal) named or marketed using the word 'wholemeal', the maker/retailer might be in breach of the regulations.
+Should you wish to take action, please contact the trading standards department of your local authority - and please let us know how you get on.

 You can find official guidance notes from the Food Standards Agency here